 See some of my other natural cleaning ideas here!

-For oven cleaning: Baking soda is a safe and effective way to clean an oven and I would recommend this method either way.
+Update: I also discovered a faster way to clean an oven without baking soda if you want to try it!
 I’ve also found that Dr. Bronner’s Sal Suds is an effective substitute for many cleaning products when used in correct dilutions.
 I share many of my uses in this post.

 How do you clean naturally?
 Share your tips below!